The Sensible Prepper may collect a share of sales or other compensation from the links on this page.

 I regularly conduct retreat security ranking tests on my retreat to improve my defensive capabilities (you can learn how to do this with Joe Nobody’s book Holding Your Ground: Preparing for Defense if it All Falls Apart).
 A journal here helps you to really zero in on what you need to improve.
 For example, by being able to visibly see where I currently am with my retreat security ranking, I can look through the algorithm (on page 167, for those who are interested) and see that I can really help to improve my rating by adding another external fighting position to my retreat.

-My prepper journal allows me to see just what progress I have made in my retreat security in the past, and allows me to focus resources towards those factors which will best improve my ability to survive in an TEOTWAWKI scenario.
+My prepper journal allows me to see just what progress I have made in my retreat security in the past and allows me to focus resources towards those factors which will best improve my ability to survive in a TEOTWAWKI scenario.

 #4 – A Place to Record Book Notes

 I keep notes on the prepping books that I have read in the past for quick and easy future reference.
 Why?
 Because you will never remember all of what you’ve read.
 Writing down what you find significant in a uniform location helps you to have helpful information right at your fingertips when you need it most.
 For example, not too long ago I read Kevin Mitnick’s The Art of Invisibility.
 It is a fantastic book filled with a wealth of knowledge on how to essentially go “off the grid” in an anonymous sense in today’s technocentric world.
 There was no way that I was going to be able to remember all of the tips, apps, and tools that Mitnick suggests one use to protect their personal privacy.